Code-Institute-Submissions/First-milestone-project-45/README.md

 - As a user, I want to know what kind of resources are available to help me know more about eco homes.

-- As a user, I wasn’t able to find the information needed so would like to contact Greener Homes via the contact page.
+- As a user, I want to find more information, so would like to contact Greener Homes via the contact page.

 - As a user, I have read through the information of the home page and feel this is too much change in my life but still want to change a small part of my lifestyle and want to know what eco products I can buy.